wso2-attic/ballerina-integrator/README.md

    $ kubectl get ingress
 ```

-- If all artifacts were successfully deployed, you can invoke the service either via Node Port or ingress.
+- If all artifacts are successfully deployed, you can invoke the service either via Node Port or Ingress.

 Node Port: